 The government's aim is to have a completely paperless NHS service by 2018, but the investment is not without controversy however with many calling for such funds to be put directly back into the NHS system.

 The importance of such clinical data cannot be underestimated.
 From our own studies and our strategy of calling for improved sharing of cancer data, such a move will improve the lives of those affected by brain tumours.

-Our Support & Information Services are here to help with an question you might have.
+Our Support & Information team are here to help with an question you might have.